 This isn’t a decision that should be taken lightly.
 But if you feel that you are physically and mentally strong enough to look after something else – a pet can give you such strong unconditional love.

-If you're seriously thinking about getting a pet, I would highly recommend reading this article first: How Pets Can Help with Chronic Pain
+If you're seriously thinking about getting a pet, I would highly recommend reading this article before you any decision: How Pets Can Help with Chronic Pain

 Embrace nature when you can.